dominickpastore/ruddr/docs/development.rst

 Contributing Updaters and Notifiers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
-TODO How to add to repo, run tests, add docs ideally, then open rull request
+TODO How to add to repo, run tests, add docs ideally, then open pull request
 ..
 TODO If do not want to merge code into Ruddr, can also upload to PyPI with
         entry points.
 Will be supported soon.